teddyzeenny/website/source/guides/ember-inspector/view-tree.md

 You can inspect the current views and components rendered in your application.
-The View Tree shows you a tree of what is currently rendered, along with templates, controller, and models backing each view.
+The View Tree shows you a tree of what is currently rendered, along with templates, controsllers, and models backing each view.

 Click on the `View Tree` menu on the left to see your views.